CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Magic/Fellcraft/Blizzardcraft/Blizzardcraft.md

 - Create blizzards.
 - Manipulate blizzards.

-#### Fellweave Combination: Blizzardcraft
+#### Fellcraft Combination: Blizzardcraft

-This Fellweave can only be accessed by users with a specialization in Galecraft and Cryocraft.
-The lowest dice total of the required Fellweave will be used for this Fellweave.
+This Fellcraft can only be accessed by users with a specialization in Galecraft and Cryocraft.
+The lowest dice total of the required Fellcraft will be used for this Fellcraft.

 #### Specialization: The Blizzard Dragon